Biography

 Welcome!
 I’m an archaeologist, currently working at the Laboratory for Traceology and Controlled Experiments (TraCEr) at MONREPOS (https://monrepos.leiza.de/en), LEIZA (https://www.leiza.de).
 I’m also an Affiliated Researcher at the ICArEHB (http://www.icarehb.com).

-I’m interested on unraveling early hominin technological evolution, with special fascination on understanding how stone tools were designed, produced, and used.
-I found intriguing how technological choices made in the past guided us to what we are today.
+I’m interested in unravelling early hominin technological evolution, with a special fascination for understanding how stone tools were designed, produced, and used.
+I found it intriguing how technological choices made in the past guided us to what we are today.
 To investigate this topic, I focus on artefact analysis, laboratory experiments, and excavation of palaeolithic sites.

-I’ll be regularly updating this site with news on my projects, brief intros to my most recent published papers and other research material.
-Additionally, you can also find me online on Twitter, GitHub and ResearchGate.
+I’ll regularly update this site with news on my projects, brief intros to my most recent published papers and other research material.
+You can also find me online on Twitter, GitHub and ResearchGate.

 Interests